 Why use Oil Colour?

 Oil colour dries slowly, offering artists flexibility and time to make modifications.
-The slow drying properties of oil colour means they are excellent for creating subtle blends, affording the artist smooth transitions in their painting.
+The slow drying properties of Georgian Oil Colour means they are excellent for creating subtle blends, affording the artist smooth transitions in their painting.

 Why choose Daler-Rowney Georgian Oil Colour?

-How long does Oil Colour take to dry?
+How long does Daler Rowney Georgian Oil Colour take to dry?

-Daler-Rowney Georgian Oil Colour tends to become touch dry in 4-5 days.
+Daler-Rowney Georgian Oil Colour tends to become touch dry in 4-5 days, allowing for significant reworking of your oil artwork.
 However, every pigment reacts differently when mixed with oil, resulting in varying drying times.
 It is important to know the drying times of the oil colours used, so that slower-drying oil colour is painted over faster-drying layers, in order to avoid cracking.